-The course COMM 2443, "Technical Communication 2 for Electrical and Computer Engineering" must be taken concurrently with this course.
+COMM 2443, "Technical Communication 2 for Electrical and Computer Engineering" is a pre-requisite for this course which may be taken concurrently.

-Some COMM 2443 writing assignments will be based on your project work.
+This is because some COMM 2443 writing assignments will be based on your project work.
 However, the evaluations for the two courses are largely independent with the following exceptions.

-Your project must be demonstrated at the COMM 2443 presentations that will be held on November 28 starting at 2:30.
+Your project must be demonstrated at the COMM 2443 presentations that will be held late in November or early December.

-Your project mentor, course instructor, and possibly the sponsor will read the Description, Recommendations, and Appendices in your COMM 2443 final report in order to award the "achievement" and "report" components of your mark (see below).
+Your project mentor, course instructor, and possibly the sponsor will read the Description, Recommendations, and Appendices in your final report in order to award the "achievement" and "report" components of your mark (see below).
 Of course, your writing must be clear for you to get a mark.
-The final reports are due December 3.
+You must write a report that includes these sections even if you are not taking COMM 2443.